 - don’t light fires

-The way I see it is there are 2 types of wild camping.
+The way I see it is there are two types of wild camping.

 The first is camping in the big National Parks (Lake District, Brecon Beacons, Peak District, etc).
 It is such commonplace to wild camp in these places that you don’t need to worry about being moved on as long as you follow the above rules.

 Stealth camping can be just as fun and can provide a bit of time in nature right on your doorstep.
-Usually this requires a bit more confidence but once grasped it can open up a whole new world of adventure.
+Usually, this requires a bit more confidence, but once grasped it can open up a whole new world of adventure.
+In many ways, I find wild camping in urban areas easier to do without being spotted, as people don’t expect you to be there.

 I’ve wild camped without disruption in parks, on rugby pitches and even in London!